 That said, a PPS also can charge your electronics — and more of them.
-Items like the River can charge up to 10 devices simultaneously, while the DELTA Pro has as many as 15 outlets.
+Items like the River 2 can charge multiple devices simultaneously, while the DELTA Pro has as many as 15 outlets.
 Your whole family could charge their smartphones, laptops, and more.
-You just probably can’t take it carry-on on an aeroplane.
+You just probably can’t take it carry-on on an airplane.

-Outdoor off-grid usage is where PPS units shine, especially for motorhome enthusiasts and adventurers looking to enjoy nature while using modern technologies.
-They can supply energy for all the necessary appliances in your tent, boat, motorhome, or other off-grid locations.
+Outdoor off-grid usage is where PPS units shine, especially for RVers and adventurers looking to enjoy nature while using modern technologies.
+They can supply energy for all the necessary appliances in your tent, boat, RV, or other off-grid locations.

 A PPS for camping allows you to generate energy for night lamps, electronics, coffee makers, a hot stove, and other appliances simultaneously.
 Add the right solar panels, and you can generate all the energy you need, no matter where you go.

-When you find a campground or motorhome park, you’ll want to research whether you have access to internet connectivity, cell phone reception, and other necessities like potable water.
-Motorhomes tend to spend a lot of time on the road, and a PPS reduces the drain on your vehicle’s petrol.
+When you find a campground or RV park, you’ll want to research whether you have access to internet connectivity, cell phone reception, and other necessities like potable water.
+RVs spend a lot of time on the road, and a PPS reduces the drain on your vehicle’s gasoline.